sajjar14/NewsCrawler/README.md

 1. Download the code

-2. The code directory contains a requirements.txt file that contains all the required libraries that need to be executed
+2. Go to the code directory.
+It has a requirements.txt file that contains all the required libraries that need to be executed

 3. To install the libraries via requirements file, execute the following command: pip3 install -r requirements.txt